Moreno98/NLU_assignments/Assignment_2/README.md

 For this part I reused the ```get_accuracy``` function but, this time, with the ```expand``` flag set to True.
 In this setting the tokens with ```compound``` dependency will receive the same tag of their parents.
 Initially I just took the first parent of the token, but after some thoughts it occured to me that multiple ancestors on the tree may have the ```compound``` dependency, so I updated the function to retrace the tree to take in account also the ancestors (the entire entity) as I explained previously on the ```convert_spacy``` explanation.

-> Note 1: To expand the named entity I took in account the fact that between the token and the head there could be another entity, I tested this and in test.txt it seems this is not the case, so I just check if the compound token has the same entity of the parent or an empty antity, if this is the case its tag is updated (this final update increases the performance of about 4%).
+> Note 1: To expand the named entity I took in account the fact that between the token and the head there could be another entity (overlapping of entities), I tested this and in test.txt it seems this is not the case, so I just check if the compound token has the same entity of the parent or an empty antity, if this is the case its tag is updated (this final update increases the performance of about 4%).

 > Note 2: the expansion of the entity can be chosen in a smarter way, for example if we have a situation like ["B-ORG", "O", "O"] with the third token compound of the first, in the current setting, the output would be ["B-ORG", "O", "I-ORG"] (if the second token is not a compound).
 This setting can be updated to expand also the second token to have ["B-ORG", "I-ORG", "I-ORG"] which may lead to better performance.